Editor's choice: Purefy Student Loan Refinancing (Variable Rate)

 There are four main criteria you need to meet to qualify for PSLF:

-Yes — in fact, the federal government paused all federal student loan payments until 2021 with the passing of the Coronavirus Aid, Relief and Economic Security (CARES) Act.
+Yes — in fact, the federal government paused all federal student loan payments until September 30, 2021.
 And it still counts those months of paused repayments toward your requirement for PSLF.
-However, if you became unemployed during the pandemic — or are no longer performing qualified work — your payments or lack thereof won’t count towards the 120 required to be eligible for the PSLF.
+However, if you became unemployed during the pandemic — or are no longer performing qualified work — your payments or lack thereof won’t count toward the 120 required to be eligible for the PSLF.

 Getting your loans forgiven through PSLF is a long process — it takes at least 10 years just to qualify.
 But if you’re thinking of applying, get started as soon as possible to maximize your eligibility potential.